VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 * Export access points details
 * Dark or Light theme available
 * Pause/Resume scanning
+* Swipe left/right at the bottom of the screen to navigate to the next/previous screen

 **Please note WiFi Analyzer is not a WiFi password cracking or phishing tool.**